 New medications are improving bone health for people with cancer.

 Cancer can affect the bones in several different ways.
 Some cancers, such as multiple myeloma, start in bones.
-Other cancers, such as breast, prostate, lung, and kidney cancers, have a tendency to spread, or metastasize, to the bones.
-Cancer that starts in or spreads to the bones can lead to bone pain and can increase your risk for complications, including weakening of the bone, fractures (breaks), and high calcium levels in the blood, which can further damage bones.
+Other cancers, such as breast, prostate, lung and kidney cancer, can metastasize, or spread, to the bones.
+Cancer that starts in or spreads to the bones can lead to bone pain and can increase your risk for complications, including weakening of the bone, fractures (breaks) and high calcium levels in the blood, which can further damage bones.
 Some cancer treatments may also affect your bones.
 For example, certain treatments used for breast and prostate cancer may lead to a thinning of the bones known as osteoporosis, which also increases your risk of fractures.
-In this e-booklet, we'll talk about how bone pain and complications are diagnosed and treated, medications that doctors can use to help improve bone health, and practical tips you can use to take care of your bones.
+In this e-booklet, we'll talk about how bone pain and complications are diagnosed and treated, medications that doctors can use to help improve bone health and practical tips for taking care of your bones.

 Diagnosing and Treating Bone Problems

 Usually, the first step in treating bone complications is to get any bone pain under control.
 Pain relievers (analgesics) are very effective.
 These drugs include both over-the-counter and prescription medications.
-Over-the-counter medications include acetaminophen (Tylenol, for example), aspirin, and nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil and Motrin, for example) and naproxen (Aleve, for example).
-Prescription medications include opioids such as oxycodone, hydromorphone, and morphine.
-The right pain medication, dose, and schedule for you are the ones that relieve your pain most effectively without causing further problems.
+Over-the-counter medications include acetaminophen (Tylenol, for example), aspirin, and nonsteroidal anti-inflammatory drugs (NSAIDs) such naproxen (Aleve, for example).
+Prescription medications include opioids such as oxycodone, hydromorphone and morphine.
+The right pain medication, dose and schedule will relieve your pain without causing further problems.